 The choice of oral antimicrobial agent used in this trial was determined by susceptibility testing of the original pathogen, if isolated, to oral agents available.
 The course of oral antimicrobial therapy should not routinely exceed 14 days.

-Ampicillin and Sulbactam for Injection may be administered by either the IV or the IM routes.
+Ampicillin and sulbactam for injection may be administered by either the intravenous or the intramuscular routes.

-For IV administration, the dose can be given by slow intravenous injection over at least 10-15 minutes or can also be delivered in greater dilutions with 50-100 mL of a compatible diluent as an intravenous infusion over 15-30 minutes.
+For intravenous administration, the dose can be given by slow intravenous injection over at least 10 to 15 minutes or can also be delivered in greater dilutions with 50 to 100 mL of a compatible diluent as an intravenous infusion over 15 to 30 minutes.

 Pediatric Patients 1 Year of Age or Older

-The recommended daily dose of Ampicillin and Sulbactam for Injection in pediatric patients is 300 mg per kg of body weight administered via intravenous infusion in equally divided doses every 6 hours.
-This 300 mg/kg/day dosage represents the total ampicillin content plus the sulbactam content of Ampicillin and Sulbactam for Injection, and corresponds to 200 mg ampicillin/100 mg sulbactam per kg per day.
-The safety and efficacy of Ampicillin and Sulbactam for Injection administered via intramuscular injection in pediatric patients have not been established.
+The recommended daily dose of ampicillin and sulbactam for injection in pediatric patients is 300 mg per kg of body weight administered via intravenous infusion in equally divided doses every 6 hours.
+This 300 mg/kg/day dosage represents the total ampicillin content plus the sulbactam content of ampicillin and sulbactam for injection and corresponds to 200 mg ampicillin/100 mg sulbactam per kg per day.
+The safety and efficacy of ampicillin and sulbactam for injection administered via intramuscular injection in pediatric patients have not been established.
 Pediatric patients weighing 40 kg or more should be dosed according to adult recommendations, and the total dose of sulbactam should not exceed 4 grams per day.
-The course of intravenous therapy sshould not routinely exceed 14 days.
-In clinical trials, most children received a course of ooral antimicrobials following initial treatment with intravenous Ampicillin and Sulbactam ffor Injection (see CLINICAL STUDIES section).
+The course of intravenous therapy should not routinely exceed 14 days.
+In clinical trials, most children received a course of oral antimicrobials following initial treatment with intravenous ampicillin and sulbactam for injection (see CLINICAL STUDIES section).